 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.

-The most exciting thing that’s happened since my last hosting stint is that I’ve launched a brand new 7 Day International Meal Plan!
+The most exciting thing that had happened since my last hosting stint was that I’d launched a brand new 7 Day International Meal Plan!
 Bonus news…its FREE!